-COVID-19 Vaccine Required Winter 2022: The UO will require students to be fully vaccinated prior to the start of winter term.
+- COVID-19 Vaccine Required Fall 2022: The UO will require students to be fully vaccinated and have received a booster shot prior to the start of fall term.
 Students may be eligible to request an exemption.
 We strongly recommend you a) get vaccinated for COVID-19 in your home country prior to arrival to the U.S., and b) receive your last vaccine dose at least two weeks prior to your arrival to the U.S.

 - What does it mean to be “fully vaccinated”?
 You are considered fully vaccinated after two weeks have passed since you received all recommended doses of the COVID-19 vaccine (the number of does varies by manufacturer).